Community-Acquired Pneumonia (CAP)

 Corticosteroids may be used in specific situations, such as severe CAP or cases with a high inflammatory response, but their routine use is not universally recommended.

-9.)
-Patient Education
+8. Patient Education on CAP

 Educating patients about the importance of completing the prescribed antibiotic course, recognizing worsening symptoms, and seeking prompt medical attention if necessary is crucial for successful management.